 Spring Flowers in Paris: Grand White Cherry Blossom (Prunus Shirotae)

-You’ll find instagrammers setting up picnics and changing their clothes in the secluded spot where the branches reach for the ground.
+You’ll find Instagrammers setting up picnics and changing their clothes in the secluded spot where the branches reach for the ground.

 Go early in the morning before the crowds arrive.